 The Evolution of Search: From Google to Generative AI

 I’ve always been fascinated by the humble search box and how it shapes our relationship with the digital world.
-But, despite it being a foundational technology of the internet era, it is often not given the attention it deserves.
-That maybe because of Google's almost singular domination of the field, causing the term to mostly become a commodity.
+Despite it being a foundational technology of the internet era, it is often not given the attention it deserves.
+Maybe, it’s because Google dominates the field so much that the term has become a commodity.

-I do feel that following the field closely, and building my understanding of how this seemingly "magical" technology works, is something that has helped me immensely as an AI practitioner.
-Now, as chatbots like ChatGPT – supercharged with the latest AI goodness, have captured the world’s imagination, search is once again poised to increase in relevance.
+Closely following the field, and building my understanding of how this seemingly “magical” technology works, is something that has helped me immensely as an AI practitioner.
+Now, as chatbots like ChatGPT — supercharged with the latest AI goodness, have captured the world’s imagination, search is once again poised to increase in relevance.

-It's no exaggeration to say that the age of generative AI marks the beginning of the next evolution in search.
+The age of generative AI marks the beginning of the next evolution in search.
 And, it’s not just me.
-Even the mighty Google is feeling the heat from the challenge to its throne – in ChatGPT and its ilk.
+Even the mighty Google is feeling the challenge to its throne for the first time in its history.
 So, this is as good a time as any to talk about search technology and its current evolution.

 Where Search Comes From

-To most of us, the word “search” is synonymous with search engines like Google.
-These search boxes have been our primary gateway to the internet.
+To most of us, the word “search” is synonymous with Google, and it has been our primary gateway to the internet.
 However, the field of search, or, more broadly, information retrieval, has been around for much longer.

 If you look closely at the current question-answering (QA) bots like ChatGPT, you will find they essentially provide a search interface for your data.
 Though, this is not always apparent to everyone.